okkdev/cardian/README.md

 - Autocompletion
   - Card suggestions with fuzzy searching
 - Card info
+  - different formats using the `format:` option
+  - remembers the last used option as default
 - High quality art
 - Add card info to messages with `<card name>`s via right click